Shopify/ruby/ruby_execution_and_jit_blog_post.md

 ## Ruby's Building Blocks: ISEQs and Bytecode

+This post assumes basic familiarity with how interpreters and compilers work.
+In Ruby's case, your source code is first compiled to YARV bytecode, which the interpreter executes one by one.

+A JIT compiler can then translate frequently-used bytecode into native machine code that runs directly on your CPU.
+If you're new to bytecode or want to dive deeper into YARV instructions, I highly recommend [Kevin Newton's Advent of YARV series](https://kddnewton.com/2022/11/30/advent-of-yarv-part-0.html).

 ### From Ruby Code to Bytecode

 When Ruby loads your code, it doesn't execute the source directly.
-Instead, each method is compiled into an Instruction Sequence (ISEQ) - a data structure containing bytecode instructions that the Ruby VM can execute.
+Instead, each method is compiled into an Instruction Sequence (ISEQ) - a data structure containing YARV instructions that the Ruby VM can execute.

 Let's look at a simple example: